arrai-innovations/circleci-orbs/README.md

 Publish releases to [Sentry](https://sentry.io/).
 Note that the `create_release` job uses the following defaults when creating releases:

--   The Sentry organisation slug is assumed to be identical to the CI organisation.
 -   The project slug is assumed to be the same as the repository name.
 -   The release version is taken from the tag name.
 -   It is assumed that repositories have been configured within the Sentry organisation so that commits can be associated with the release.
 Refer to the [Sentry documentation on this matter](https://docs.sentry.io/product/cli/releases/#sentry-cli-commit-integration).